 I recommend everyone who loves to bake to know how to make a vanilla buttercream frosting.
 Once you make your own homemade frosting, you will never want to buy store bought again.
 It’s super easy to make your own frosting and it comes together in no time at all.

-This buttercream recipe is perfect to use when making a layer cake, vanilla cupcakes, chocolate cupcakes, birthday cakes and more!
+This buttercream recipe is perfect to use when making a layer cake, vanilla cupcakes, chocolate cupcakes, birthday cakes, frosting sugar cookies and more!
+You’ll want to keep this easy recipe for the best frosting in your back pocket

-How to Make a Classic Vanilla Buttercream Frosting
+How to Make the Best Vanilla Buttercream Frosting Recipe

 At the bottom of this post, I have a printable recipe card for you with full ingredients, instructions and recommended products.